codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

 Note however that **Users** can still control their own email notification settings, as well as access the [internal Codefresh registry externally]({{site.baseurl}}/docs/docker-registries/codefresh-registry/#generate-cfcr-login-token).

-## Access to Kubernetes clusters
+## Access to Kubernetes clusters and Pipelines

-Codefresh also provides fine-grained control to Kubernetes clusters via attributes ([ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control)).
+Codefresh also provides fine-grained control to Kubernetes clusters and pipelines via attributes ([ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control)).
 The process involves 3 steps:

-1. Assigning custom attributes to your Kubernetes clusters
+1. Assigning custom attributes to your Kubernetes clusters and/or pipelines
 1. Creating teams and assigning users to them
 1. Defining policies using teams, clusters and attribute (who, what, where)